Pueblos Celebrating Childhood Across Cultures Workshop for Library Staff

-Join Irania Macias of Criss Cross Mangosauce as she walks library staff through Pueblos: Celebrating Childhood Across Cultures.
+Join Irania Macias of Criss Cross Mangsauce as she walks library staff through Pueblos: Celebrating Childhood Across Cultures.

-Pueblos is a fun workshop that helps parents recover their cultural heritage by rekindling their memories of oral traditions, such as childhood songs, folktales, poems, riddles, and more, and bringing them to life in a manner that they can easily share with their own children.
-This program increased the awareness of authentic poetry, folklore, music, and storytelling among the school parents as a whole, connecting diverse communities culturally through the performing arts.
+Pueblos is a fun workshop for librarians to implement with parents and caregivers to recover their cultural heritage by rekindling their memories of oral traditions, such as childhood songs, folktales, poems, riddles and more, and bringing them to life in a manner that they can easily share with their own children.
+This program increases the awareness of authentic poetry, folklore, music and storytelling among parents as a whole, connecting diverse communities culturally through the performing arts.

-This workshop will be held at the Valdese Branch of the Burke County Library, on Oct.
-12 from 1:00 - 4:00 PM.
+This workshop will be held at the Kinston-Lenoir Public Library, on Dec.
+18 from 1:00 - 4:00 PM.
 Registration is limited to 30 participants.
-Please register by Oct.
-5 for this workshop.

 About the Presenter